-Premises liability refers to a property owner or operator's legal responsibility for injuries on a property due to a dangerous condition, which could include injuries from slips and falls, falling equipment, fires, or criminal acts.
-To win a premises liability case, the injured person must prove that the property owner was negligent concerning ownership and maintenance of the property.
+Premises liability refers to a property owner or operator’s legal responsibility for injuries on a property due to a dangerous condition, which could include injuries from slips and falls, falling equipment, fires or criminal acts.
+To win a premises liability case, the injured person must prove that the property owner was negligent concerning the ownership and maintenance of the property.
 In general, negligence means that the property owner failed to use reasonable care in connection with the property.

 It’s important to note that simply because you were injured on someone’s property does not mean the property owner was negligent.
 Further, simply because the property might have been unsafe does not automatically mean that the property owner was negligent.
 Instead, you have to show that the property owner knew or should reasonably have known that the premises were in an unsafe condition and still failed to take proper steps to remedy the situation.

 Many different types of personal injury cases can be classified as premises liability cases, including: